BestTimesToVisit.com Logo

 TransJogja Bus

-This is Yogyakarta's public bus system, a surprisingly efficient and affordable way to get around the city, especially for reaching major tourist sites like Malioboro Street and the Sultan's Palace.
-The buses are modern and air-conditioned, making them a comfortable option.
+This is Yogyakarta's public bus system, a surprisingly efficient way to navigate the city and reach major attractions like Malioboro Street and Prambanan Temple.
+The buses are modern, air-conditioned, and follow designated routes, making them a comfortable and affordable option.

 Becak (Cycle Rickshaw)

-Renting a motorbike gives you the ultimate freedom to explore Yogyakarta and its surroundings, including day trips to Borobudur or Prambanan at your own pace.
-It's a popular choice for independent travelers who are comfortable riding in chaotic traffic.
+Renting a motorbike gives you the ultimate freedom to explore Yogyakarta and its surroundings at your own pace, including day trips to Borobudur or Merapi volcano.
+It's a popular choice for independent travelers.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.